XCH - Christmas Island

 ARRIVAL AND DEPARTURE LOGISTICS

 While the travel logistics to Christmas Island can appear daunting at first glance, it’s actually pretty straight forward once you have a good look at the whole process.
-Air Pacific makes one round trip flight every Tuesday from Honolulu to Christmas Island and back.
+Fiji Air makes one round trip flight every Tuesday from Honolulu to Christmas Island and back.
 This is the only option to Christmas Island.
 What this means is that guests will need to arrive in Honolulu and over night in Honolulu on the Monday before the Tuesday departure to Christmas and should plan to overnight again back in Honolulu, on the Tuesday night once your week at Christmas is over.
 Doing this eliminates the stress of delays and cutting arrival and departures too close for comfort and potentially missing the flight to Christmas as a result.

 Space is limited on the flight to Christmas Island so please make sure that you send your deposit, flight payment and photocopy of your passport immediately upon booking the trip.